This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 In order to best target your offers towards you, each supermarket loyalty app will collect data based on your shopping habits.
 This includes information about what products and brands you buy and how much you spend.
 They may also pass this information on to their partners.

 Are you a member of any supermarket loyalty schemes?
-Let us know your experiences in the comments.
+How beneficial do you find them?
+Let us know in the comments.

 Thanks for your comment.
 We’ve updated this article to include information about the upcoming changes to the Tesco Clubcard scheme and will continue to check the validity of our information regularly.